dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 In addition to the public utilities around `VBuffer` and `VBufferEditor` already mentioned, ML.NET's internal infrastructure and implementation code has a number of utilities for operating over `VBuffer`s that we have written to be generally useful.
-We will not treat on these in detail here, but:
+We will not treat on these in detail here since they are internal and not part of the public API, but:

 * `VBufferUtils` contains utilities mainly for non-numeric manipulation of `VBuffer`s.